California Laws and Incentives for Grants

 Technology Advancement Funding - South Coast

-Alternative Fuel Vehicle (AFV) and Fueling Infrastructure Incentives - San Joaquin Valley
+Alternative Fuel Vehicle (AFV) Incentives - San Joaquin Valley

 The San Joaquin Valley Air Pollution Control District administers the Public Benefit Grant Program, which provides funding to cities, counties, special districts (such as water districts and irrigation districts), and public educational institutions for the purchase of new AFVs, including electric, natural gas, and propane vehicles, as well as hybrid electric vehicles.
 The maximum grant amount allowed per vehicle is $20,000, with a limit of $100,000 per agency per year.
 Projects are considered on a first-come, first-serve basis.
-As of October 2012, incentives for electric vehicle supply equipment and other alternative fueling infrastructure projects are under development.
+For more information, see the Public Benefit Grant Program website.

 Heavy-Duty Diesel Vehicle Vouchers - San Joaquin Valley